Parameters to check before opening an Account in India

 Recurring Deposit is a special kind of Term Deposit offered by banks in India which help people with regular incomes to deposit a fixed amount every month into their Recurring Deposit account and earn interest at the rate applicable to Fixed Deposits.
 To open a recurring deposit account in any bank, it is essential to calculate interest rates offered by different banks.
 Best Bank to open RD will be the one who provides higher interest rates, no TDS on interest, 12 to 120 months tenure, premature closure.

 A current account is a type of deposit account that caters to professionals and businessmen alike.
 The current account should have free fund transfers between all other accounts, free local collections through cheque and fund transfers as well as easy inter-city banking.

 What should you look for in a bank?

 1. It should have a good net banking facility

 3. It should not overcharge for its card facilities

-The Major Public Sector Banks are SBI, PNB, Bank of Baroda, Central Banl of India, Bank of India.
-But SBI is India’s largest bank and have maximum number of branches and ATM’s all over India.
-Whereas the best services are in private banks like ICICI, HDFC, AXIS, INDUS IND, Kotak, Yes Bank etc.
+The Major Public Sector Banks are SBI, PNB, Bank of Baroda, Central Bank of India, Bank of India.
+But SBI is India’s largest bank and has a maximum number of branches and ATMs all over India.
+Whereas the best services are in private banks like ICICI, HDFC, AXIS, INDUS IND, Kotak, Yes Bank, etc.

-Make yourself aware of the charges like debit/credit card, ATM, SMS, email, annual, monthly etc before deciding in which bank you prefer to open account in.
+Make yourself aware of the charges like debit/credit card, ATM, SMS, email, annual, monthly, etc before deciding in which bank you prefer to open an account.